jpgoldberg/toy-crypto-math/docs/source/modules/wycheproof.rst

 The TestGroup data in this file includes an RSA private key that will be used for all tests in the group.
 The key is offered in several formats.
-In this example, I will use the ``pycryptomdome`` RSA.import_key method to get the key from the PEM format.
+In this example,
+I will use the :external+crypto:func:`Crypto.PublicKey.RSA.import_key` method to get the key information from the PEM format.

 ..  testcode::